 Do you water after applying crabgrass preventer?

-Yes, watering down pre-emergent is a great practice because it ensures the herbicide seeps into the soil to get into contact with crabgrass seeds.
-Always water your lawn after applying solid pre-emergent herbicides whether on wet or dry grass blades.
+Yes, watering down pre-emergent is a great practice because it ensures the herbicide seeps into the soil to get in contact with crabgrass seeds.
+Always water your lawn after applying solid pre-emergent herbicides on wet or dry grass blades.

 The only time you might not want to water your lawn is when using a liquid crabgrass preventer because the concentrate will wash down into the soil by itself for action against weeds in the soil.